SilvanaBgn/react-temperature-redux/README.md

 # Summary

-This is a ReactJS project, with simple temperature Celsius/Farenheit UI, to test lifting the state up between children and manage crossed events.
+This is a ReactJS project, with simple temperature Celsius/Farenheit UI, to test Redux state management.

-**You can RUN THE PROJECT**: go to this url [https://silvanabgn.github.io/react-temperature/](https://silvanabgn.github.io/react-temperature/)
+**You can RUN THE PROJECT**: go to this url []()

 # Motivation

-I wanted to create a page with React using Hooks to test lifting the state up between children and manage crossed events
+I wanted to create a page with React, and to compare my last implementation with Hooks lifting the state up, to this new one developed with Redux.

 ## Technical topics included

 - ReactJS - create-react-app
-- React basic hooks (useState/useEffect)
-- State and event between parent/children
+- Redux

 # Development section